Website accessibility

 Concordat (2004) : text

-This concordat was signed in secret in the Vatican by the Portuguese President Barroso and only announced afterwards, (a procedure repeated by the President of Brazil in 2008).
+This concordat was signed in secret in the Vatican by the Portuguese Prime Minister Barroso and only announced afterwards, (a procedure repeated by the President of Brazil in 2008).
 The agreement introduces a church tax (Art.
 26.1) and maintains the teaching in state schools of "Catholic morality" by people appointed by the bishops but paid by the state (Art.
 19).

 Go to Notanant menuWebsite accessibility